What is freedom of information?

 The Act does not apply to privately-owned businesses.

-There are two costs associated with making a freedom of information (FOI) request:
+There are two costs associated with making an FOI request:

 - the access cost.

 The application fee is a fixed cost which is non-refundable.
-The exception is for people suffering hardship who can ask Sustainability Victoria to waive the application fee.
+The exception is for people suffering hardship who can ask SV to waive the application fee.

 Access charges relate to the costs incurred in granting access to the documents that you have requested.
 These costs may or may not apply depending on the nature of your request.